NielsGrove/SQLAdmin/Scripts/DiskSpd/README.md

 ## Execution

 - [ ] Execute *DiskSpd* in command-line from PowerShell with different parameter values to simulate different SQL Server work patterns.
+Various SQL Server storage patterns are described with *SQLIO*.
 - [ ] Generate set of *DiskSpd* output that can be analyzed with Excel.

 ## Analysis